Carina-P/hire-hens/README.md

 |USE_AWS|`True`|

 8. In the Deploy tab, at Deployment method, in Heroku, select GitHub.
 And then set up automatic deploys at Autmatic deploys.
-9. Log in to heroku from your terminal: `heroku login -i` and give your email and password.
+9. Log in to heroku from the terminal: `heroku login -i` and give email and password.
 10. Makemigrations in heroku database with following command in terminal: `heroku run python3 manage.py makemigrations -a "name of the app in heroku`
 11. Push this to heroku with: `git add .`, `git commit` and `git push`
 12. Migrate the database: `heroku run pythons3 migrate -a "name of the app in heroku`